otaviof/ravine/README.md

 ## Configuration

-Configuration for Ravine is divided in the following sections: `startup`, `kafka` and `routes`.
+Configuration for Ravine is divided in the following sections: `startup`, `cache`, `kafka` and `routes`.
 Those sections are covered on the next topics.
 Please consider [`applicaton.yaml`](./src/test/resources/application.yaml) as a concrete example.

 ### `ravine.startup`